-Topic Answer Summary Employment Discrimination YES Title VII of the Civil Rights Act of 1964 prohibits employers with 15 or more employees from discriminating against an employee on the basis of their race; color; religion; sex; national origin; pregnancy; child birth; or related medical conditions.
+Торіс Answer Summary Employment Discrimination YES Title VII of the Civil Rights Act of 1964 prohibits employers with 15 or more employees from discriminating against an employee on the basis of their race; color; religion; sex; national origin; pregnancy; child birth; or related medical conditions.
 Title VII also prohibits employers from retaliating against an applicant or employee who asserts his or her rights under the law.
-The Americans with Disabilities Act of 1990, as amended (ADA), prohibits employers with 15 or more employees from discriminating against applicants or employees on the basis of a qualified disability in any aspect of employment, including applications, interviews, testing, hiring, job assignments, evaluations, compensation, leave, benefits, discipline, training, promotions, medical exams, layoffs, and firing.
-Covered employers may have to provide a reasonable accommodation to a disabled employee unless it would create undue hardship or causes a direct threat to workplace safety.
+The Americans with Disabilities Act of 1990 , as amended (ADA), prohibits employers with 15 or more employees from discriminating against applicants or employees on the basis of a qualified disability in any aspect of employment, including applications, interviews, testing, hiring, job assignments, evaluations, compensation, leave, benefits, discipline, training, promotions, medical exams, layoffs, and firing.
+Covered employee unless it would create undue hardship or causes a direct threat to workplace safety.
 The Age Discrimination in Employment Act of 1967 (ADEA) prohibits employers with 20 or more employees from discriminating against employees on the basis of age (40 or older) in hiring, promotion, discharge, compensation, or terms, conditions or privileges of employment.

-The Equal Pay Act, which amended the Fair Labor Standards Act, prohibits dairy farmers from paying different wages to men and women if they perform substantially equal work in the same workplace.
-Note, however, that an employer can pay men and women different salaries for doing equal work if the difference is based on seniority, merit, an incentive system, or any factor other than gender.

-The Immigration Reform and Control Act of 1986 (IRCA) prohibits employers with 4 or more employees from discriminating against applicants and employees on the basis of their citizenship or national origin.
-IRCA's prohibition on discrimination applies to all terms, conditions, and privileges of employment, including hiring, firing, compensation, benefits, job assignments, promotions, and discipline.
-This antidiscrimination provision applies to federal, state, and local governments and to private employers with at least four employees.

-The Genetic Information Nondiscrimination Act (GINA) prohibits employers with 15 or more employees from using an applicant's or employee's genetic information as the basis for employment decisions and requires employers to keep genetic information confidential.
-GINA also prohibits employers from requiring or asking employees to provide genetic information.

-Harassment is generally considered a type of employment discrimination.
+Harassment / Sexual Harassment YES Harassment is generally considered a type of employment discrimination.
 Harassment is unwelcome conduct.
 It becomes illegal when (1) employees have no choice but to tolerate the harassment if they want to keep their job; (2) it is so severe that a regular person would see it as intimidating, hostile, or abusive; and (3) it is based on a protected class, including race, color, religion, gender, sex, national origin, age, ancestry, sexual orientation, disability, genetic information, pregnancy, marital status, veteran status or other military status.

-Harassment / Sexual Harassment

 Harassment is any verbal or physical conduct that disparages, threatens, intimidates, coerces, or shows hostility or dislike toward any employee because his or her membership in a protected category.
 Sexual harassment is a violation of Section 703 of Title VII of the Civil Rights Act.
-Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when:

-1. Submission to such conduct is made explicitly or implicitly a term or condition of an individual's employment;

-Submission to or rejection of such conduct by an individual is used as a basis for employment decisions affecting such individual; or Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.
-Employers cannot retaliate against employee for filing or otherwise aiding with a complaint.
+Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct is made explicitly or implicitly a term or condition of an individual's employment; Submission to or rejection of such conduct by an individual is used as a basis for employment decisions affecting such individual; or Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.
 Forced Labor YES It is a criminal offense to provide or obtain the labor or services of a person through one of three prohibited means: by threats of serious harm to, or physical restraint against, that person or another person; by means of any scheme, plan, or pattern intended to cause the person to believe that, if the person did not perform such labor or services, that person or another person would suffer serious harm or physical restraint; or by means of the abuse or threatened abuse of law or the legal process.
 Furthermore, it is a criminal offense to knowingly recruit, entice, harbor, transport, provide, or obtain by any means a person for labor or other services.